 Think about the following possibility.
 Imagine that there was a small number of people who were nudists and wanted to walk around the Math building nude.
 Now, I would have to say that they probably have the right to do that.
 But would you feel completely comfortable around them?
 They're not doing anything wrong per se, and certainly aren't singling you out; that's just what they feel comfortable doing.
-Yet if everybody around them feels uncomfortable with it, to the point where people begin to avoid them (we're not just talking mildly discomforted here), should they be allowed to do it?
+Yet if everybody around them feels uncomfortable with it, to the point where tions, both those with your friends and your lovers, is followed.

+people begin to avoid them (we're not just talking mildly discomforted here), should they be allowed to do it?